lsaravia/MetawebsAssembly/MetawebsAssembly.md

 <!---Topological roles -->

 There are important species in ecological networks that have disproportionately large effects on the whole ecosystem, like keystone species [@Paine1969], ecosystem engineers [@Jones1994] and network hubs [@Borthagaray2014].
 Species can participate in different ways with respect to modularity: depending on how many feed links they have within their own module and/or between the modules [@Guimera2005; @Kortsch2015].
-This participation has been called the species' topological role, theoretical and empirical results suggest this roles are related to species traits like wide niche breadth, environmental tolerance, apex position in local communities and high motility [@Borthagaray2014;@Guimera2010;@Rezende2009].
+This participation has been called the species' topological role; theoretical and empirical results suggest this roles are related to species traits like wide niche breadth, environmental tolerance, apex position in local communities and high motility [@Borthagaray2014;@Guimera2010;@Rezende2009].
 This is a local property at an individual species level.

 <!---Motifs -->
 When we consider several linked species this forms a sub-network, when the abundance of one of these sub-networks is deviates significantly compared to a random network is called a motif [@Milo2002].
 We analyse here the three species sub-networks that have been explored theoretically and empirically [@Prill2005;@Stouffer2007;@Baiser2016], these are four of the thirteen possible three-species sub-networks: the tri-trophic chain, omnivory, apparent competition, and exploitative competition (Figure 1).